Vyral/base-template/_posts/2023-04-21-is-the-housing-market-safe-analyzing-the-impact-of-the-fed-and-inflation.md

 0:00 — Introduction&nbsp;

-1:00 — How housing supply is affecting inflation&nbsp;

-2:10 — What the Fed is doing with rates, and what they’ve done in the past&nbsp;
+1:00 — What the Fed is doing with rates, and what they’ve done in the past&nbsp;

-3:05 — Why this isn’t having the desired effect on housing&nbsp;
+1:45 — Why this isn’t having the desired effect on housing&nbsp;

-4:25 — How officials are looking at the market and inflation&nbsp;
+3:04 — How officials are looking at the market and inflation&nbsp;

-5:02 — Rates are keeping supply low&nbsp;
+3:41 — Rates are keeping supply low&nbsp;

-5:50 — How to increase the supply, which is necessary to meet the demand&nbsp;
+4:21 — How to increase the supply, which is necessary to meet the demand

-6:38 — How all of these pieces work together, even during the pandemic&nbsp;

-9:15 — A housing crash is not on our horizon&nbsp;
+4:51 — A housing crash is not on our horizon&nbsp;

-10:10 — The state of the market now and what my predictions are&nbsp;
+5:52 — The state of the market now and what my predictions are&nbsp;

-11:18 — Wrapping up&nbsp;
+6:10 — Wrapping up&nbsp;

 This information will help you make smart decisions in today’s real estate market.
 If you want to jump in and need help buying or selling a home, don’t hesitate to reach out.
 You can call or email me anytime, and I would be happy to hear from you.